 Just one other quick post on this cholesterol issue.
 Guidelines for adults were last set in 2004 and detailed here.
-The journal Circulation, failed to print a financial disclosure detailing possible conflict of interest for the authors when these guidelines were first published, a fact I learned by reading Ignore the Awkward.: How the Cholesterol Myths Are Kept Alive
+The journal Circulation failed to print a financial disclosure detailing possible conflicts of interest for the authors when these guidelines were first published, a fact I learned by reading Ignore the Awkward.: How the Cholesterol Myths Are Kept Alive

 Here is the statement from the Circulation website:

 “In the article “Implications of Recent Clinical Trials for the National Cholesterol Education Program Adult Treatment Panel III Guidelines,” by Grundy et al, which appeared in the July 13, 2004 issue of the journal (Circulation.
-2004;110:227-239), the link to the financial disclosure of the authors was omitted.
-The following URL www.nhlbi.nih.gov/guidelines/cholesterol/atp3upd04.htm will take readers to the NHLBI’s website for the update, and a link to the disclosure is available from there.”
+2004;110:227-239), the link to the financial disclosure of the authors was omitted.”

 Being the helpful soul that I am, I’ve decided to reprint that missing disclosure for my readers here:

 “Dr. Grundy has received honoraria from Merck, Pfizer, Sankyo, Bayer, Merck/Schering-Plough, Kos, Abbott, Bristol-Myers Squibb, and AstraZeneca; he has received research grants from Merck, Abbott, and Glaxo Smith Kline.

 Dr. Cleeman has no financial relationships to disclose.